LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Usually, the freezing should only occur on the outside of the gas pipes and not inside them.

-But if you suspect that a frozen gas bottle regulator causes the LPG gas regulator problems, contact your gas fitter right away.
+But if you suspect that a frozen gas bottle regulator causes the LPG gas pressure regulator problems, contact your gas fitter right away.

 4. Orange or yellow flame